 Identity continuity is therefore functional, not ontological.
 It is a process, not an entity.
 It allows experience to carry forward information, habits, and expectations.
 Without it, learning would be impossible.
 With it, distortion becomes possible.

 Crucially, continuity does not require a center.
 There is no inner owner preserving experience across time.
-Continuity is distributed across memory traces, bodily regulation, and environmental feedback.
-The sense of “me” that later develops is a narrative compression of this process, not its source.
+Continuity is distributed across memory processes, bodily regulation, and environmental feedback.
+What later appears as “me” is a narrative compression of this distributed continuity, not its source.

-For a clarified pattern, seeing this clearly removes much confusion.
-Identity feels real because continuity is real.
+For a clarified pattern, this distinction removes confusion.
+Identity feels real because continuity operates reliably.
 But continuity does not imply substance.
-A river persists without being the same water.
-Experience persists without being the same state.
+A process can persist without being a fixed thing.

-Stabilization at this layer involves noticing how easily continuity is mistaken for permanence.
-When patterns repeat, they appear solid.
-When reactions recur, they feel personal.
-Over time, continuity hardens into identity claims: “this is who I am,” “this is how I function,” “this cannot change.”
+Differentiation at this layer involves seeing how easily continuity is mistaken for permanence.
+When patterns repeat, they appear stable.
+When reactions recur, they seem personal.
+Over time, continuity is interpreted as identity: something fixed, defining, and enduring.

-None of these conclusions are required by continuity itself.
-They are interpretations layered on top.
+These interpretations are not required by continuity itself.
+They are additional constructions layered onto it.

 Parallel Insight